Council is set to outlaw begging and on-street charity spruiking in Moonee Valley. What a heartless proposal.

 Apart from the notes above about banning begging, there also seem to be greater restrictions on charity collectors.
 We’d all love a world that didn’t include poverty or the need for people to spruik for charity.
 But unless MVCC is planning to given donations to local charities, allowing organisations to spruik for donations hardly seems criminal.

 The council report doesn’t seem to define ‘spruiking’ although it is defined in the local laws.
 The report is also not very clear with respect to on-street charity collectors, and charity spruikers.
-Spruiking is to be banned, but:
+Spruiking is to be banned, but “not-for-profit groups or individuals are permitted to conduct collections on footpaths, following the issuing of a permit”.

 It’s all a little confusing.